 Terry Theise.
-Until very recently, I would have written “an importer of German and Austrian wine who needs no introduction.”
+Until quite recently, I would have written “an importer of German and Austrian wine who needs no introduction.”

 But over the past year, the axis of wine, not to mention the world, has shifted.
 A slew of new wine lovers might just need to be brought up to speed on this pioneering champion of “umlaut-bearing wines” (a term Theise coined long before we or anyone else).